Kitware/CMake/Help/generator/Ninja Multi-Config.rst

 ``build-<Config>.ninja`` as the ``-f`` file and ``<target>`` as the build target.

-If :variable:`CMAKE_NINJA_CROSS_CONFIG_ENABLE` is turned on, executables and libraries of any configuration can be built regardless of which ``build-<Config>.ninja`` file is used, simply by specifying ``<target>:<OtherConfig>`` as the Ninja target.
+If :variable:`CMAKE_NINJA_MULTI_CROSS_CONFIG_ENABLE` is turned on, executables and libraries of any configuration can be built regardless of which ``build-<Config>.ninja`` file is used, simply by specifying ``<target>:<OtherConfig>`` as the Ninja target.
 You can also specify ``<target>:all`` to build a target in all configurations.
 Each